altruios/namshubettulpa/public/namshubettuple/errors.md

 ~He would be going to the same place regardless...~ ~And tailing Martha - maybe she would see him on a cramped plane...~ *He fished in his pocket - pulled out a coin...*
-'Heads - martha, tails - this new fellow.'
+'Heads - Martha, tails - this new fellow.'
 *He flipped the coin in the air and caught it.*
 *Then he slammed it into the back of his other palm.*
 ~Tails.~